cbkii/arrstack/README.md

    ./arrstack.sh
    ```

-     * It stops any existing Arr/qBittorrent services, creates folders, backups and config files, and **prompts for ProtonVPN credentials** if they’re not already set.
+     * It stops any existing Arr/qBittorrent services, creates folders, backups and config files, and **prompts for ProtonVPN credentials** if `~/srv/docker/gluetun/proton-credentials.conf` is missing.
+Pre-seed this file (username on line 1, password on line 2, `chmod 600`) or keep a copy at `~/srv/wg-configs/proton-credentials.conf` to restore automatically.
      * Store your **plain** Proton username (OpenVPN / IKEv2 Username and Password, no `+pmp` suffix); the script handles `+pmp` automatically for OpenVPN PF.

 4. Open the UIs (replace `<LAN_IP>` with your host's LAN IP; default `192.168.1.50`):